glennj/exercism.io/elixir/rpn-calculator-inspection/README.md

 ## Tasks

-Tasks are processes meant to execute one specific operation.
+Tasks are [processes][exercism-processes] meant to execute one specific operation.
 They usually don't communicate with other processes, but they can return a result to the process that started the task.

 Tasks are commonly used to parallelize work.